 Deferred students will be charged tuition and fee rates effective at the time of enrollment in their first semester of classes.

 August 1: Preferred deadline to submit Request for Deferred Admission from fall semester.
 Requests will be considered until the first day of classes, especially for fall 2020 given the effects of COVID-19.

-January 1: Deadline to submit Request for Deferred Admission from spring semester.
+January 1: Preferred deadline to submit Request for Deferred Admission from spring semester.
 Requests will be considered until the first day of classes.